serenitylabz/phatcats/readme.md

 * `Validation`

 Note that not all of these types have instances of the above type classes.
-Likewise there are instances of type classes that do not have corresponding type (there are instances of `Monoid` for both `int`s and `string`s but no corresponding library types).
+Likewise there are instances of type classes that do not have a corresponding type (e.g., there are instances of `Monoid` for both `int`s and `string`s but no corresponding library types).

 ### LinkedList